ugoviti/domoticz-scripts/README.md

   * Support Siren devices when a security violation is confirmed
   * Countdown timer when Arming (so you can close the main door and exit the home before the Home Security System is Armed)
   * Countdown timer when entering home and the contact sensor get triggered (so you can Disarm the Home Security System before the Siren is turned On)
+  * Different actions when ArmHome or ArmAway. example: Turn off all house lights only when ArmAway
-  * Various vocal messages using a speaker connected to Domoticz Box or an Tablet with ImperiHome and TTS engine API enabled
+  * Various vocal messages using a speakers connected to Domoticz Box or an Tablet with ImperiHome and TTS engine API enabled
     * Vocal messages when arming, disarming, security breach, siren confirmation, etc...
     * Vocal messages confirming armed state after countdown
   * Multiple and concurrent TTS engine support (ex.
 ArmingHome go to izsynth, ArmingAway go to ImperiHome tablet)